Rachel Whiteread: Untitled (One Hundred Spaces) (1997)

-Water Tower
+Water Tower (1998)

 In 1998, Whiteread made Water Tower as part of a grant for New York City's Public Art Fund.
 The piece, which is 12' 2" and 9' in diameter, was a translucent resin cast of a water tower installed on a rooftop in New York City's SoHo district.
 It has been called "an extremely beautiful object, which changes colour with the sky, and also a very appropriate one, celebrating one of the most idiosyncratic and charming features of the New York skyline."
 The piece is now in the permanent collection of the Museum of Modern Art (MoMA).
 Just as Ghost led on to the larger and better known House, so Water Tower led to the more public Trafalgar Square plinth work three years later.

 Holocaust Monument a.k.a.
 Nameless Library (2000)

 During the Holocaust, 65,000 Austrian Jews were executed, and in memory, Monument to the Victims of Fascism was a monument erected to commemorate these lost lives, however, this piece was seen as unsatisfying, so Simon Wiesenthal proposed the idea for a new memorial to the mayor of Vienna.
 With the condition that this memorial could not be figurative and needed to represent all 65,000 lives and the camps they were executed at, Rachel Whiteread was chosen out of ten artists to create this monument.
 Her monument Nameless Library was erected in Judenplatz Square in Vienna and appears to be an inside-out library.
 This structure was built from positively cast cement books which are placed with their spines facing inward.
-The inability to read these books allude to the lost lives of the 65,000 Austrian Jews whose stories are unable to be told leaving the viewer with a sense of loss and absence.
+The inability to read these books alludes to the lost lives of the 65,000 Austrian Jews whose stories are unable to be told leaving the viewer with a sense of loss and absence.
 These books have also been seen as referring to the Nazi book burnings.
 The sculpture also does not include corners or bookshelves which further symbolizes the lack of structure and support.

 Nameless Library also is constructed on the excavation grounds of Vienna's oldest synagogues which caused a lot of criticism towards the piece as many citizens felt that the grounds sufficed for the memorial itself.
 Some critics even accused her of stereotyping the Jewish people as "the people of the book" considering that Jewish memorials were traditionally written.
 This monument also questions the architectural concepts of interior and exterior as the building surrounding the square form walls, and the streets leading into it like doorways.
 In addition, the inverted rose ceiling works as a drainage point to the interior of the sculpture.